mavlink/qgc-user-guide/en/getting_started/download_and_install.md

   For more information see [QGC Install/Config Problems > Windows: UI Rendering/Video Driver Issues](../Support/troubleshooting_qgc.md#opengl_troubleshooting).

 <span></span>
-> **Note** Prebuilt *QGroundControl* versions from 4.0 onwards are 64 bit only.
-It is possible to manually build 32 bit versions if you have the expertise to be able to build on your own.
+> **Note** Prebuilt *QGroundControl* versions from 4.0 onwards are 64-bit only.
+  It is possible to manually build 32 bit versions (this is not supported by the dev team).

 ## Mac OS X {#macOS}